telsayed/clef2019-factchecking-task1/README.md

 Version 1.0: March 12, 2019 (TRIAL)
 ````

-This file contains the basic information regarding the CLEF2018-factcheck
+This file contains the basic information regarding the CLEF2019-CheckThat!
+Task 1
-on Fact Checking Political Debates dataset provided for the CLEF-2018 Lab
+on Check-Worthiness estimation dataset provided for the CLEF2019-CheckThat Lab
-on "Automatic Identification and Verification of Claims in Political Debates".
+on "Automatic Identification and Verification of Claims".
-The current TRIAL version (1.0, January 25, 2018) corresponds to the
+The current TRIAL version (1.0, March 12, 2019) corresponds to the release of a
-release of a part of the training data set.
+part of the training data set.
-The full training sets and the test sets will be provided in future versions.
+The test set will be provided in future versions.
-All changes and updates on these data sets are reported in Section 1 of this document.
+All changes and updates on these data sets and tools are reported in Section 1 of this document.

 __Table of contents:__
 * [List of Versions](#list-of-versions)